Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Conclusion

 Developing LLMs that are sensitive to the cultural nuances of the Philippines continues to be a challenge.
 We introduce \textsc{Kalahi}, an evaluation suite collaboratively handcrafted by native Filipino speakers from diverse backgrounds to measure the helpfulness and harmlessness of LLMs in situations that are unique to Filipino culture.
 Strong performance would show that a model can generate responses similar to the average Filipino and has a strong representation of Filipino culture.

-Our findings show that multilingual LLMs and even those that have Filipino language support significantly underperform compared to native Filipinos on \textsc{Kalahi}.
+Our findings show that multilingual LLMs and even those that have Filipino language support still underperform compared to the native Filipino baseline on \textsc{Kalahi}.
 This demonstrates that \textsc{Kalahi} is a challenging benchmark for evaluating Filipino cultural representation in LLMs.

 \textbf{Future Work.} Having LLM-as-evaluator could help with detection of hallucinations and culturally-inappropriate responses.
 However, it remains to be seen if LLMs will be able to perform at or close to the level of a human evaluator, and this is an immediate next step that we will take to improve on the automation of \textsc{Kalahi}.